Eagles of Death Metal: Bataclan attack (2015)

 On November 13, 2015, the band were playing a sold-out concert to about 1,500 guests at the Bataclan theatre in Paris.
 The band had started performing the song "Kiss the Devil" when Islamist terrorists killed about 90 fans.
 According to reports, the terrorists shot indiscriminately into the crowd, including those seeking cover by lying on the floor, and then detonated explosive vests when the theatre was stormed by special police units.
 Hughes escaped via the backstage, along with guitarist Eden Galindo and drummer Julian Dorio, while bassist Matt McJunkins, who was on the other side of the stage, ran backstage and sought shelter in a dressing room with some fans.
 Guitarist Dave Catching retreated to a small bathroom and was later evacuated along with McJunkins by French police.
-Among those killed in the attack was 36-year-old Nick Alexander, who worked at the band's merchandise table during the group's European tour.
+Among those killed in the attack was Nick Alexander, who worked at the band's merchandise table during the group's European tour.

 Following the attack, a Facebook campaign was created by Jon Morter with the intention of getting the band's cover of the Duran Duran song "Save a Prayer" to number one on the UK Singles Chart.
 The campaign was promoted by Duran Duran and headed up by Duran Duran frontman Simon Le Bon, who promised to donate their proceeds from the sale to charity.
 The song ultimately peaked at number 53 for the chart dated the week after the attack.

 Eagles of Death Metal returned to Paris, appearing on-stage during a U2 concert on December 7, 2015.